In This Playbook

 FSE Downward Adjustment

-Secure a contractual mechanism for reducing your FSE baseline mid-term in the event of material business changes, such as divestitures, restructuring, or workforce reductions exceeding a defined threshold (for example, 10% of the baseline).
+Secure a contractual mechanism for reducing your FSE baseline mid-term in the event of material business changes, such as divestitures, restructuring, or workforce reductions exceeding a defined threshold (for example, 10 percent of the baseline).
 Without this provision, you continue paying for employees who no longer exist.
 A company that divests a 2,000-person business unit while paying $25 PEPM loses $600,000 per year for the remainder of the term.

 Module Swap Rights